-In a moment I will ask Miles to take us through a short summary of our financial performance.
+In a few minutes Miles will talk you through a short summary of our financial performance.
 I know many of you will also be keen to hear his comments on our strategy refresh and the intended divestment of consumer.

 Before we hear from Miles, I thought it would be informative to talk you through a couple of key insights that the board considers important in the development of strategy.